anoma/nspec/docs/arch/system/state/resource_machine/data_structures/transaction/transaction_function.md

 A transaction function `TransactionFunction` is a function that outputs a transaction: `transactionFunction() -> Transaction`.

 Transaction functions take no input but can perform I/O operations to read information about global state either by reading data at the specified global storage address or by fetching data by index.
-The requirements for transaction functions are further described  [here](./../../notes/function_formats/transaction_function.md).
+The requirements for transaction functions are further described in [[Transaction function format]].